owenkaplinsky/FutureStack-Hackathon/README.md

 Now, with the list of items that passed the first filter, we can evaluate them under the second filter.
 This time, we *do* use the contents of the webpage in the llama call.
 Llama either filters out the item, or creats a 200 word summary with important details that are specifically mentioned.
 This is important for Step 4.

+If we do not have enough content at this step to meet the minimum set by the user, these summaries are saved to add to the count of the next cron job.

 ### Step 4 - Narrative

 Once we have all of our items that passed both filters, we can format them into one call.
 We send llama the following information per item: